erg55/Simon-lab-workshop/README.md

 ```
 blastn -query COI.fasta -db contigs.fasta -outfmt 6
 ```
-You can also add an evalue cutoff and output it into a file next.Make sure to include the parameter to search for the invertebrate mitochondrial genetic code.
+You can also add an evalue cutoff and output it into a file next.
+Make sure to include the parameter to search for the invertebrate mitochondrial genetic code.
 ```
 tblastx -query COI.fasta -db contigs.fasta -outfmt 6 -out COI.res -evalue 1e-50 -query_gencode 5 -db_gencode 5
 ```